sblauth/cashocs/docs/source/demos/optimal_control/doc_dirichlet_control.rst

 In contrast to our previous problems, the control now enters the problem via a Dirichlet boundary condition.
-However, we cannot apply these via a :py:class:`fenics.DirichletBC`, because for CASHOCS to work properly, the controls, states, and adjoints are only allowed to appear in UFL forms.
+However, we cannot apply these via a :py:class:`fenics.DirichletBC`, because for cashocs to work properly, the controls, states, and adjoints are only allowed to appear in UFL forms.
 Nitsche's Method circumvents this problem by imposing the boundary conditions in the weak form directly.
 Let us first briefly recall this method.